chesio/bc-cache/README.md

 Internally, the warm up process is hooked to WP-Cron and the website is crawling itself in the background.
 This automatic crawling is kicked up every time cache is flushed (with a 10 minutes delay by default, but this can be configured).

-Since version 2.2, cache can be warmed up also from command line via following WP-CLI command: `wp bc-cache warm-up`
+Since version 2.2, cache warm up can be triggered immediately from [Cache Viewer](#cache-viewer).
+Also, the cache can be warmed up from command line via following WP-CLI command: `wp bc-cache warm-up`

 In order for the warm up to function properly: